AugustHottie/notes/README.md

 ├── /static        # Holds static assets like CSS, JavaScript for the app's front-end.
 └── /templates     # Directory for HTML templates
 ```

-## Setting Up PostgreSQL

-If you don't have PostgreSQL installed, follow the [PostgreSQL Setup](#setting-up-postgresql) instructions to get the database running.

 ### Creating the `notes` Database